{{ summary.primary }}

 How to Use This Tool:

 1. Set Comparison profile to API regression, Config drift, Migration audit, or Strict patch review.
-The profile adjusts the starting choices for array matching, row scope, and type handling.
+The profile fills in starting choices for array matching, ledger scope, and type handling.

-2. Paste the baseline into Original JSON and the candidate into Revised JSON.
-You can also drop text into either editor or use Browse original and Browse revised for JSON or TXT files under 4 MB.
+2. Paste the baseline document into Original JSON and the candidate document into Revised JSON.
+You can also drop text into either editor or browse for a .json or .txt file under 4 MB.

-3. Use Format or Format both when a parser error is hard to read.
-If parsing fails, the alert names the input and usually gives the line and column near the first syntax problem.
+4. Run Format or Format both when the JSON is hard to read.
+If parsing fails, an Input issue alert names the editor and usually points near the line and column that stopped the comparison.

-7. Review Diff Report first, then use Path Ledger, Patch Ops, Change Mix Chart, or JSON for the evidence format you need.
-If the report says captured rows were capped, use a smaller extract before relying on exported tables.
+7. Read Diff Report first, then inspect Path Ledger, Patch Ops, Change Mix Chart, or JSON when you need a table, patch-style rows, a count chart, or structured evidence.
+If the report says captured rows were capped, narrow the JSON to the object or array under review.

 Interpreting Results:

-Changed paths is the main triage count.
-It includes added paths, removed paths, changed primitive values, and JSON type changes after the active ignore, array, and type rules.
-A summary of No differences means no counted differences remain under those rules; it does not prove the two pasted texts are byte-for-byte identical.
+Changed paths is the main triage number.
+It counts added paths, removed paths, changed primitive values, and type changes after the active ignore, type, and array rules have been applied.
+No differences means no counted structural differences remain under those rules; it does not mean the raw texts share the same spacing, object member order, or original bytes.

-• Added means the path exists only in Revised JSON.
+• Added means a path exists only in Revised JSON.

-• Removed means the path exists only in Original JSON.
+• Removed means a path exists only in Original JSON.

 • Changed means both paths exist with the same JSON type but different primitive values or changed container evidence.